WWOOFing in Bushfire and Natural Disaster affected areas to qualify for 2nd and 3rd Year Working Holiday Visas.

 • caring for, transporting, and managing affected animals and related equipment

-Examples of ineligible specified work in flood recovery:
+Examples of ineligible specified work in natural disaster recovery:

 • hospitality, re-building, cleaning or administrative work in a business that was not damaged by floods